-The Half day roundtable will convene expert faculty members (experienced experts noted in their subspecialty) and “peer mentor” neurologists or subspecialists who have completed specialty fellowships or 5-7 years of practice in areas of expertise important to MS care.
+The full day roundtable will convene expert faculty members (experienced experts noted in their subspecialty) and “peer mentor” neurologists or subspecialists who have completed specialty fellowships or 5-7 years of practice in areas of expertise important to MS care.

 MS MENTORSHIP FORUM APPLICATION

-Monitor our website for future announcements.
+Monitor our website for future announcement.